igorski/drunk-dragon-vs-the-drag-queens/README.md

 npm run test
 ```
 ## TODO

+Keep track of important dates (Christmas, New Year)

+World must become lighter when morning comes

 Rename World to Overground (see Factories and renderers)
 Serialize Effects into saved game (subtract elapsed and set current value as start)